-We recently added Market Leaders - as defined by James O'Shaughnessy in his excellent book What Works On Wall Street - to the screener.
+We recently added Market Leaders, as defined by James O'Shaughnessy in his excellent book What Works On Wall Streets, to the Quant Investing stock screener.

-The name Market Leaders come from the book What Works On Wall Street by James O'Shaughnessy where he tested an investment strategy of only investing in market leading companies which resulted in market beating performance.
+The name Market Leaders come from the book What Works On Wall Street where James O'Shaughnessy tested an investment strategy of only investing in market leading companies which resulted in market beating performance.

 James defined Market Leaders as Non-utility companies with larger than average:

 - Market value